danyishere/expenses-analysis/Markdown files/extraction.md

 The data is extracted using :
 - the Web connector (with my Microsoft 365 credentials)
+- the PDF connector to extract invoices data
 - the Folder connector to automatically extract the new invoices and statements as they are being added

 # Next Step